-Manholes are generally used where there is a change in profile or alignment and also at strategic points in long, straight sections in order to provide access for cleaning the conduit.
+Manholes are generally used where there is a change in profile or alignment and also at strategic points in long, straight sections in order to provide access for cleaning the pipe.

-Periodically inspect and clean inlets, catch basins, and manholes using a vacuum truck or manual cleaning methods.
+Inspect and clean inlets, catch basins, and manholes using a vacuum truck or manual cleaning methods.
+Frequency of inspections shall follow the regional area's requirements, with exception of NPDES and TMDL coverage areas.
 Conduct inspections during storms to ensure that the inlet grates are not becoming clogged with water-born debris.
 Schedule sweeping operations to help prevent the accumulation of leaves, paper, or other clogging debris.

-Within NPDES permit coverage areas, catch basins must be inspected annually and maintained to the applicable standards found in the WSDOT Highway Runoff Manual M 31-16.
+Within NPDES permit coverage areas, catch basins must be inspected annually and maintained to the applicable standards found in the Highway Runoff Manual M 31-16.
 Inspection frequencies may be revised in accordance with NPDES permit provisions.
-Inspection and maintenance work completed on catch basins within NPDES permit coverage areas must be documented in HATS or the Maintenance Real Time Data Collection and Mapping System to meet annual reporting requirements.
+Inspection and maintenance work completed on catch basins within NPDES permit coverage areas must be documented in HATS to meet annual reporting requirements.